PrefectHQ/prefect/docs/core/getting_started/installation.md

 ## Running the local server and UI

-In addition to the [Prefect Cloud](https://www.prefect.io/cloud) platform, Prefect includes an open-source server and UI for orchestrating and managing flows.
+Prefect includes an open-source server and UI for orchestrating and managing flows.
 The local server stores flow metadata in a Postgres database and exposes a GraphQL API.
+Once you are ready to deploy into production, you can use [Prefect Cloud](https://www.prefect.io/cloud) to orchestrate your workflows.

 Before running the server for the first time, run `prefect backend server` to configure Prefect for local orchestration.
 Please note the server requires [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/) to be running.